quattromani/childrenssafetyimmobilizer/index.md

 | ![Mother & Child - Pediatric Position Holder & Immobilizer](/images/IMG_1970.jpg) |

-> “Months ago my baby had a VCUG the old way – the technician had to manually restrain my daughter during the procedure and it was very upsetting to watch.
-My baby hated it.
-I was so apprehensive when we returned for our follow-up examination.
+> “Months ago my baby had a VCUG the old way – technologists had to manually restrain my daughter during the procedure.Therefore, I was so apprehensive when we returned for our follow-up examination.
 This time the technologist used The Q Pediatric Position Holder.
-It was so much better for my baby and much less stressful for me as a parent.
-It made the procedure easier for everyone!”
+It was so much better for my baby and much less stressful for me as a parent.”

 ~	Mom of 6 month old infant, Lubbock, TX